Vivek-04022001/documentation/docs/install/index.md

 ### Packages

-There may be some cases where using a Plone 6 image and containers is not practical or desired.
+There may be some cases where using a Plone 6 image and containers isn't practical or desired.

--   You use an SQL database that is not PostgreSQL.
+-   You use an SQL database that isn't PostgreSQL.
 -   You develop custom applications, themes, and add-ons for Plone.
 -   You use a deployment workflow that has specific requirements.